 Dr. Hawa Abdi + Dr. Deqo Mohamed: Mother Daughter Doctor Heroes

-Sometimes mother/daughter time is going to get matching pedicures.
+Sometimes mother/daughter time is painting pictures.
 Sometimes it’s helping a war-torn region get access to basic medical care.
 Doctors Hawa Abdi and Deqo Mohamed are the mother and daughter doctor duo who have been called “the saints of Somalia” after managing to build a medical clinic, hospital, and school in a region known for open hostility to women.
+Their talk is inspiring, uplifting, and encouraging for all to make a difference.

-Nancy Frates: Meet The Mom Who Started The Ice Bucket Challenge
+Nancy Frates: Why My Family Started the ALS Ice Bucket Challenge

-The ice bucket challenge wasn’t just about getting A-list celebrities to pour freezing water on themselves — that was just a nice byproduct.
+The ALS ice bucket challenge wasn’t just about getting A-list celebrities to pour freezing water on themselves — that was just a nice byproduct.
 When Nancy Frates son was diagnosed with ALS it was terrifying.
-But how she turned his disease into a moment of opportunity is a story that will have you crying buckets.
+But how she turned his disease into a moment of opportunity is a story that will have you crying buckets — and writing down ways to help the world.